ska6374/DESIGN-AND-DEVELOPMENT-OF-LOW-POWER-AND-HIGH-SPEED-MEMORY-DEVICES/README.md

 <br>
 <h2>VI.
 Results & Conclusion :</h2>
-Hence, the paper examine the performance of a conventional 6T SRAM in read and write operations in terms of power-delay product.
+Hence, the project examine the performance of a conventional 6T SRAM in read and write operations in terms of power-delay product.
 The results were performed in 180nm technology, which demonstrates that as the